-Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$0.01 per share AGR New York Stock Exchange Securities registered pursuant to Section 12(g) of f the Act: None Indicate by check mark if the registrant is a well-known seasoned issued Indicate by check mark if the registrant is not required to file reports Indicate by check mark whether the registrant (1) has filed all reports s required to be filed by Sect ion 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registran t was required to file such re ports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆 Indicate by check mark whether the registrant has submitted elect Regulation S-T (§232.405 of this chapter) during the preceding 12 ronically every Interactive Data File required to be submitted pursuant to Rule 405 of months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗷 No 🗆
+Title of each class Trading Symbol(s) Name of exchange on which registered Common Stock, par value \$0.01 per share AGR New York Stock Exchange Securities registered pursuant to Section 12(g) o f the Act: None Indicate by check mark if the registrant is a well-known seasoned iss Indicate by check mark if the registrant is not required to file reports Indicate by check mark whether the registrant (1) has filed all reports the preceding 12 months (or for such shorter period that the registrant the past 90 days.
+Yes $\blacksquare$ No $\square$ Indicate by check mark whether the registrant has submitted elect Regulation S-T (§232.405 of this chapter) during the preceding 12 Yes $\blacksquare$ No $\square$ pursuant to Section 13 or 15 s required to be filed by Sect t was required to file such re (d) of the Act.
+Yes $\Box$ No $\boxtimes$ in 13 or 15(d) of the Securities Exchange Act of 1934 during eports), and (2) has been subject to such filing requirements for